-For many people, getting their final affairs in order means executing a Last Will and Testament.
-Is that it?
-In a word – No!
-There is much more to consider when planning for the distribution of assets after you are gone.
+For many people in Michigan, getting their final affairs in order means executing a Last Will and Testament.

 One of the easiest things to do is checking beneficiary designations on accounts.
 Incomplete or invalid beneficiary designations can really throw a wrench into your planning.
 They can also bring a happy surprise to distant relatives years, even decades, after your death!